James Harrison Williams: Later life

 Williams entered the military as Confederate by recruiting troops for R. Preston Chew's Horse Artillery in the 7th Virginia Cavalry, in which he later became a lieutenant.
 He was later a Judge Advocate General in the Cavalry Corps, Army of Northern Virginia under J.E.B.
 Stuart and then later under Wade Hampton III.
+Williams served as a member of the Virginia House of Delegates, representing Frederick County from 1874 to 1875.

-After the Civil War ended, Williams moved to Woodstock, Virginia in 1893 and married Cora De Novelle Pritchartt.
+Williams moved to Woodstock, Virginia in 1893 and married Cora De Novelle Pritchartt.
 They had a daughter named Nannie W. Williams.
-He practiced law at the firm Williams and Brothers and served in the state legislature for Virginia.
-He died on December 7, 1903.
+He practiced law at the firm Williams and Brothers.
+He died on December 7, 1903, at his home in Woodstock.